-6. CASE NOTES.
-(Inpatient or Outpatient) We believe this is one of the most important pieces of the medical record and can be found just before the operative report.
+6. CASE NOTES if that's what you want to call it.
+(Inpatient or Outpatient if the hospital doesn't see this as part of the OP Report.
+Most do with the exception of The Mayo Clinic).
+We believe this is one of the most important pieces of the medical record and can be found just before the operative report.
 The case notes tell what time everything happened as well as who was present in the room.
 It is the role of two different people (one from surgery and one from anesthesiology) to log what times everything happened.
 They are both responsible for listing WHO was present in the room when (which must give a time).

 Have you heard the phrase, "If it isn't documented it didn't happen?"
 Well, we've learned the hard lesson this isn't always true but when it comes to the burden of proof...it's on them not you.
 They must document who is present during a surgery as well as who can give "attestations," meaning...who was there to attest to what happened.
 These case notes should also include a surgical count.